Water supply and sanitation in Belgium: Policy and regulation

 The governments of the regions are responsible policy and regulation related to water supply and sanitation, and for environmental policy more generally.
 Within the regional governments, the leading role is assured by the regional administrations of the environment: The Flemish Ministry Energy, the Environment and Nature with its environmental agency in Flanders, the Direction générale des Ressources naturelles et de l'Environnement (DGRNE) in Wallonia and the Institut Bruxellois pour la Gestion de l'Environnement (IBGE) in Brussels.
 The Federal Government has only a very limited role in water supply and sanitation.

 Service provision

-The 589 municipalities of Belgium (308 in the Flemish region with 6.2 million inhabitants, 262 in the Walloon region with 3.4 million inhabitants and 19 in Brussels with 1.1 million inhabitants) are responsible for providing drinking water and sanitation services.
+The 589 municipalities of Belgium (308 in the Flemish region with 6.2 million inhabitants, 262 in Wallonia with 3.4 million inhabitants and 19 in Brussels with 1.1 million inhabitants) are responsible for providing drinking water and sanitation services.
 However, most municipalities have delegated this task to regional or inter-municipal water or sanitation companies.
 In total, according to one source there were 72 water supply companies in Belgium in 2005.
 However, another source indicates that there were more than about 62 water supply companies, including 2 regional companies, 30 inter-municipal utilities and 30 municipal utilities.
 Another 100 mostly small municipalities provide services directly without having a legally of financially separate entity for water supply.